 There are some scenarios in which individuals may apply for a personal loan with their spouse as a co-borrower.
 This is common when it comes to a home loan or a mortgage, but is also common with a personal loan when two incomes are required to pay the loan.
 In this situation, a loan provider may consider both credit scores, or use the highest of the two credit scores.

-If you are looking to analyse your credit report before applying for a loan use this resource.
 If you would like to know more about your eligibility for a personal loan you can use this link or contact Nectar today at 0800 855 888.